cloudlearn-io/lab-assignment/README.md

 **Part 1: Creating the template and policy - The starting point of the lab**

-- Create the `template.json` and `securityPolicy.json` based on the lab topic.
+- Create the `template.json` based on the lab topic.
 - Run the `deploy_lab.sh` script:
     - In the submission directory, run the command `./deploy_lab.sh <your-resource-group-name>` (mac/linux)
       - `.\deploy_lab.ps1 -ResourceGroup "your-resource-group-name"` (windows)
-    - This will create and assign the role from `securityPolicy.json`
-    - Create and assign policy from `securityPolicy.json`
-    - Deploy the template from `template.json`
+    - This will deploy the template from `template.json`
 - Once deployment is complete without errors, check to see if the required resources are in the resource group as you planned.

 **Part 2: Writing step-by-step instruction**